jknightlab/TAPS-pipeline/README.md

 ## Repository structure

-The codes contained within this repository are written in bash and ordered as follows:
+The codes contained within this repository correspond to the main data processing steps followed.
+They are written in bash and ordered as follows:

 ```
 ./